-This Policy sets out Council's approach to the use of planning agreements through negotiation when considering planning proposal requests (rezoning) or Development Applications in the Wollongong City Council Local Government Area.
-It complements the policy approach set out in the Planning Agreements Practice Note - February 2021 from chapter of the Department of Planning and Environment's Development Contributions Practice Notes - July 2005e (19 July 2005).
+This Policy sets out Council's approach to the use of planning agreements through negotiation when considering planning proposal requests (rezoning) or Development Applications.
+It complements the Planning Agreements Practice Note - February 2021 from the Department of Planning and Environment.